RafaelGSS/blog/priv/posts/performance-methodologies.md

 Know-Unknows: There are things that you know that you do not know.
 You know that an increase in API response time can be related to a third-party component, but you don't have metrics showing it.
 Unknown-Unknowns: These are things you are unaware of not knowing.
 Confusing?
 For instance: you may not know that DNS resolution can become heavy I/O latency, so you are not checking them (because you didn't know).

-On architecture diagram creation is obvious to say that _unknowns-unknowns_  is not mappable, after all, you don't know.
+While creating architecture diagrams,  _unknowns-unknowns_  obviously aren't mappable since you don't know about them.

 > Usually there is a lot of unknown-unknows and at least, is your job as a researcher in this field transform the `unknown-unknowns` into `know-unknows`.